KaneKopetski/Group3Blog/README.md

 4. Register and login

-7. You may now using any of the actuator, post, or comment endpoints defined in the documentation.
+7. You may now use any of the actuator, post, or comment endpoints defined in the documentation.

 [Documentation found here.](https://app.swaggerhub.com/apis-docs/Zipcode-Wilmington/BlogDoc/0.1)